 In this code example, your page should be found at www.yourdomain.com/privacy-policy.

 We recommend that you review each of the elements that obtain personal data from visitors to your website and that you mention them on that page.

-Try to make the text easy for everyone on foot to read, with everything neat and clean, and don’t leave anything to mention.
+Try to make the text easy for everyone to read, with everything neat and clean, and don’t leave anything to mention.